xebia-functional/sd-workshop-25/docs/Use-Case-Spanish-ID.md

 2. **NIE (Número de Identidad de Extranjero)**:
     - Used by foreign residents in Spain
-    - Composed of 1 prefix letter (X, Y, or Z), 7 numerical digits, and 1 control letter
+    - Composed of 1 NIE letter (X, Y, or Z), 7 numerical digits, and 1 control letter

 3. **Control Digit/Letter**:
     - Verifies the validity of both NIF and NIE numbers